ashwanikumar04/udacity-mlnd-capstone/proposal.md

 #### Implementation

 1. Data normalization: We will normalize the data so that the values are within 0-1.
-2. Data Augmentation: This will be done to control class imbalance as mentioned in [Data-Input](#datasets-and-inputs)
+2. Data Augmentation: This will be done to control class imbalance as mentioned in data-input.
 3. The baseline will be established using a linear classifier model.
 4. Then a CNN with two hidden layers will be trained to classify the data.
 5. Once we have a working model in place, then we will tune the hyper-parameter to see if we can optimize the model.